-The state use tax rate is 5% and if the item purchased is used, stored or consumed in a county that imposes county and/or stadium tax, you must also pay an additional 0.5% (county tax) and/or 0.1% (baseball stadium district tax - this tax ends on March 31, 2020).
+The state use tax rate is 5% and if the item purchased is used, stored or consumed in a county that imposes county tax, you must also pay an additional 0.5% county tax.
 See the total

 sales and use tax rate for each county.